Research & General Reference

 In addition to the permanent Course Reserves collection, the Law Library maintains a temporary reserve shelf consisting of faculty-owned photocopied cases, articles, etc., as well as faculty-owned copies of books to be used by their students during a particular semester.
 The Law Library assumes that photocopied materials meet federal copyright law guidelines.

 The Law Library has created an online, password-protected database of past faculty exams for students to access remotely.
 Faculty members may choose to contribute past exams to this database.
-To view a list of exams you currently have online, go to the Sample Exams page and select your name.
-If you would to like to make your course exams available to students, please contact Maureen Garmon or click here.
+To view a list of exams you currently have online, go the Law Student Intranet and click on Documents-->Library-->Sample Exams and select your name.
+If you would to like to make your course exams available to students, please contact Cynthia Condit or click here.

 The Law Library provides additional services to support the College of Law faculty's instructional needs.
 Contact us for further assistance, including help in gathering information regarding legal textbooks, videos, etc., to be used in your classes.